robwierzbowski/rw-metal/README.md

 npm subset path/to/font

 # Build for production
-# npm ???
-There's currently no build process but gzipping 💎⚡️.
+# There's currently no build process but gzipping 💎⚡️.

 # Deploy
 # npm ???
-Currently using my old gulp-based AWS publisher
+# I'm using my old gulp publisher package to deploy
-# (https://github.com/robwierzbowski/publisher), but let's build a script with
+# (https://github.com/robwierzbowski/publisher), but let's try building a script
-# less dependencies (s3cmd-based?) before we make it official.
+# based off the s3cmd tool.
+Maybe see what zopfli can do over gzip.
 ```